Macedonia (Greece): Geography

 Macedonia is the largest and second-most-populous Greek region.
 The landscape is characterized by variety, since Western and Eastern Macedonia is mountainous with the exception of some fertile valleys, while the Thessaloniki-Giannitsa plain, the largest in Greece, is located in Central Macedonia.
 Mount Olympus, the highest mountain in Greece, is located in the Olympus Range on the border between Thessaly and Macedonia, between the regional units of Pieria and Larissa, about 80 km (50 mi) southwest from Thessaloniki.
 Some other mountain ranges are Vermio Mountains, Pierian Mountains, Voras Mountains.
 The islands of Macedonia are Thasos, opposite the coasts of Eastern Macedonia and the port of Kavala, and Ammouliani, opposite the coasts of Central Macedonia, in Chalkidiki.
 Haliacmon, which flows through Kastoria, Grevena, Kozani, Imathia and Pieria regional units, is the longest river in Greece.
 Some other rivers are Axios (Vardar), Strymonas, Loudias.

+Climate

+Macedonia for the most part enjoys a Mediterranean climate (Köppen: Csa).
+Some parts have a humid subtropical climate (Cfa), while higher elevations border a humid continental climate (Dfa).
+Thessaloniki has a cold semi-arid climate (BSk) while downtown Thessaloniki and Neos Marmaras are the only areas of Macedonia with a hot semi-arid climate (Köppen climate classification: BSh).
+The coldest winters are found in Florina, while the mildest are found in Neos Marmaras and Great Lavra, which fall in hardiness zone 10a.